 - This extra large 10-quart crockpot or this 13-quart pressure cooker – go big or go home, right?

-- A 14-inch skillet or this 16 inch wok are great for stir-frying
+- A 14-inch skillet or this 16-inch wok is great for stir-frying

-- An extra large glass baking dish for those family-size casseroles – like this 5-quart one
+- An extra-large glass baking dish for those family-sized casseroles – like this 5-quart one

-Batch cooking it also one of my favorite meal prep tips because it reduces the amount of total cooking (and cleaning!) time.
+Batch cooking is also one of my favorite meal prep tips because it reduces the amount of total cooking (and cleaning!) time.
 To learn more tips, check out this post.

 4. Use glass and stainless steel for food storage containers.

 Upgrading your food storage is a great way to create a more eco friendly kitchen.
 As noted in this post, I believe that the containers you use can contribute to successful meal prep.
 When it comes to food storage, we’ve come a long way since the days of Tupperware parties.
 There are a lot of alternatives to plastic out there that are made with glass, or stainless steel.
 These alternatives are also more durable than the plastic versions so they last longer and you’ll be saving money on replacing old plastic containers.